 We usually do not place cats or kittens into a home that would require a travel distance of more than 4 hours travel time.
 This is to keep down the stress of being rehomed, especially for cats who have already been traumatized.

 Our TLC cats and kittens just need a little more tender loving care.
 They have often been traumatized by being abandoned and have a form of Feline Post Traumatic Stress Disorder or PTSD.
 This can make them hypervigilant, extra sensitive to loud noises or fast movements and more likely to stay in hiding.
 Our loving volunteers help these cats blossom over time, but TLC cats may need a special person to help them recover fully at home.
 We offer counseling and further training with these adoptions, as well as home installations as needed.

 If there are many people interested in adopting a specific cat/kitten at the same time, the names of applicants who are qualified by the Adoption Committee will be entered into a random drawing.
 This provides all qualified adopters an equal opportunity to adopt the cat/kitten of their choice.

 We ask that any potential adopter come to meet the cat or kitten in person.

 Provided the adoption application is approved and the adopter has met the cat, a hold of $50 may be placed on a cat or kitten for 24-48 hours (longer in some cases) while an adoption decision is being made.
 Holds are transferable, but not refundable.

 Happy Cats Haven is a privately run, non-profit organization and reserves the right to refuse any adoption that is not in the best interest of the cat or kitten, based on these policies.
 Occasionally we may refer adoptions to our Adoption Committee to ensure the best possible match.

 Adopting a cat or kitten is a 15-20 year commitment.
-Thank you for helping us follow these policies to make the best decisions both for our cats and kittens and for their forever families.
+Thank you for helping us follow these policies to make the best match both for our cats and kittens and you.